dmamontov/hass-seafile/README.md

 - [Preview](https://github.com/dmamontov/hass-seafile/wiki/Preview)

 ## Install
 The easiest way to set up integration with Seafile is to use [HACS](https://hacs.xyz/).
 Install [HACS](https://hacs.xyz/) first if you don't already have it.
-After installation, you need to add this repository as a custom one, and then you can find this integration in the [HACS](https://hacs.xyz/)store in the integration section.
+After installation, you need to add this repository as a custom one, and then you can find this integration in the [HACS](https://hacs.xyz/) store in the integration section.

 Alternatively, you can install it manually.
 Just copy and paste the content of the hass-seafile/custom_components folder in your config/custom_components directory.
 As example, you will get the sensor.py file in the following path: /config/custom_components/seafile/sensor.py.
 The disadvantage of a manual installation is that you won’t be notified about updates.